SepidehHayati/Project-SQL-Data-Warehouse/steps_of_the_project.md

     - <layer>: represents the layer being loaded, such as `bronze`, `silver`, or `gold`
     - Example: `load_bronze`; stored procedure for loading data into the Bronze layer

-  ## Part 10: Bronze Layer: Create Database and Schema
+  ## Part 10: Create Database and Schema (Bronze Layer)
-  ### Bronze Layer: Analysing source system
+  ### Build Bronze Layer
+  The Bronze layer is the **raw ingestion layer** where data is loaded from source systems with minimal transformations.
+This layer helps ensure traceability and auditability of the raw data.

+  Steps to Build:

-    1. Analysing: Interviewing source system experts.
+  1. **Analysing**: Interviewing source system experts.
-    2. Coding: Data Ingestion
+  2. **Coding**: Performing data ingestion using appropriate tools.
-    3. Validating: Data completeness and schema check.
+  3. **Validating**: Ensuring data completeness and schema integrity.
-    4. Docs and version: Data documenting and versioning in Git
+  4. **Docs and Versioning**: Documenting the structure and storing versioned code/data in Git.

+### 1. Analysing: Interviewing Source System Experts

+In this phase, it's essential to understand the context and structure of the source system.
+Key aspects include:

+- **Business Context & Ownership**
+  - Who owns the data?
+  - What business process does the data support?
+(Customer transaction, sale, ...)
+  - Is there existing system and data documentation?
+  - Data model and data catalog

+Gathering these details ensures the ingestion process aligns with business needs and system architecture.

+- **Architecture and technology stack**
+  - How is data stored?
+(SQL Server, Oracle, AWS, Azure, ...)
+  - What are the integration capabilities?
+(APIs, Kafka, File Extract, Direct DB, ...)

+- **Extract and Load**
+  - Incremental vs. full Load?
+  - Data scope and historical need
+  - What is the expected size of the extracts?
+(MB, GB, TB, ..)
+  - Are there any data volume limitations?